 - Do the group shots early, before too much alcohol has been consumed!

-- Ask yourself: “Will this photo end up on my wall?”.
+- Less is more.
+Ask yourself: “Will this photo end up on my wall?”.
 If the answer is no, and you are only having it because you think you should, cross it off.
 It’s your wedding day, do what makes you happy!